 Through the HIM-NHER project, iMMAP, with the support of USAID, is assisting the humanitarian community in Afghanistan by providing accurate, relevant, and timely information to facilitate humanitarian coordination and response planning.

-This includes lending our expertise in institutional capacity development, knowledge management, institutional coordination, implementation mechanisms, and key activities for humanitarian IM and coordination, to address the gap in IM and analysis.
+This includes lending our expertise in institutional capacity development, knowledge management, institutional coordination, implementation mechanisms, and other key activities for humanitarian IM and coordination, to address the gap in IM and analysis.

 iMMAP produces a range of information products such as maps, dashboards, spatial platforms, and reporting systems, to assist our partners in mapping their presence and activities, as well as managing and visualizing essential information for their programs.

 We offer humanitarian coordination and reporting support through ReportHub

 , an online reporting platform developed by iMMAP that addresses the gap in reporting operational data across organizations by streamlining the information flow between clusters, partners, and the Humanitarian Country Team (HCT) in support of the Humanitarian Response Plan (HRP).

 ReportHub has been identified as a major verification tool for the humanitarian community in Afghanistan and is currently the main reporting tool used by the humanitarian clusters active in the country, as endorsed by the HCT.

 To facilitate the use of ReportHub, iMMAP’s capacity strengthening team provides recurrent training and workshops